SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/DatabaseTable_Agent/v1DatabaseTableAgent_ReadRow.md

 Read a row from a table

 ## Online Restricted: ## The DatabaseTable agent is not available in Online by default.
-Access must be requested specifically when app is registered.
+Access must be requested specifically when app is registered

 ## Query String Parameters